matthewandersonthompson/dungeon-generator/README.md

       Connects rooms using a Minimum Spanning Tree (MST) approach to ensure exactly one corridor per room connection (with optional loop creation).
   - CanvasRenderer:
       Draws the generated dungeon onto an HTML5 canvas.
-It includes specialized rendering
-      for:
-        * Circular Rooms: Smooth curves with proper corridor gap handling.
-        * Irregular Rooms: For non-square or L-shaped rooms, a special diagonal (45° chamfer) overlay is rendered so that interior 90° corners are removed, giving a cleaner, continuous appearance.

 What Has Been Done
 ------------------